-- The signed and dated inspector's report noting relevant legislation, and filed within the time prescribed by law - " Discussion of how the evidence supports the finding - " The date of any offense(s) - " Copies of any complaints - " Copies of all correspondence between inspectorate and employer (notes of telephone calls, copies of emails, etc.) - " Calculation of any unpaid wages
+- " The signed and dated inspector's report noting relevant legislation, and filed within the time prescribed by law - " Discussion of how the evidence supports the finding - " The date of any offense(s) - " Copies of any complaints - " Copies of all correspondence between inspectorate and employer (notes of telephone calls, copies of emails, etc.)

-- Statements taken of any employees the inspector interviewed " - Evidence that children were employed such as payslips, or employer records11 "
+- " Calculation of any unpaid wages - " Statements taken of any employees the inspector interviewed - " Evidence that children were employed such as payslips, or employer records11

-According to laws and regulations on child labor in Belize, firms who violate child labor laws are liable to imprisonment for two months in the first instance or four months of imprisonment in a second or subsequent instance.
-In egregious cases, inspectors and prosecutors should investigate if there are related offenses such as criminal abuse or human trafficking, and if so, consider prosecution - keeping in mind the guality of the evidence available for each offense, and the willingness of witnesses to testify or provide evidence.12 The threat of imprisonment may motivate bad actors to come into compliance with the law, and can also work to deter others from behaving similarly.
+According to laws and regulations on child labbor in Liberia, those who employ children younger than 15 years old face jail time only if they cannot pay their fine, which in most cases is minimal.
+In egregious cases, inspectors and prosecutors should investigate if there are related offenses such as criminal abuse or human trafficking, and if so, consider prosecution - keeping in mind the quality of the evidence available for each offense, and the willingness of witnesses to testify or provide evidence.12

+The threat of imprisonment may motivate bad actors to come into compliance with the law, and can also work to deter others from behaving similarly.
 In order for fines and threats of imprisonment to act as deterrents, inspectors must exercise their powers in a transparent and fair manner with clear guidelines on which types of violations trigger certain penalties.
 Such guidelines can be developed as part of the inspectorate's strategic planning process.
-If a decision to prosecute is made, "the inspectorate should then recommend the charges to be included on the summons, focusing on how to bring the case against the employer in a clear and simple fashion, based on the strength of evidence available."13
+If a decision to prosecute is made, "the inspectorate should then recommend the charges to be included on the summons, focusing on how to bring the case against the employer in a clear and simple fashion, based on the strength of evidence available."
+13